praxx-collab/Celebal-Technologies-Internship/README.md

 5. Filtered products having ratings greater than 4.0.
 6. Selected relevant columns for further analysis.
 7. Checked and removed duplicate records.
-8. Created two derived columns named discount_amount and total_amount.
+8. Created two derived columns named "discount_amount" and "total_amount".

-   *discount_amount=final_price - initial_price
+   * discount_amount = initial_price - final_price
    * Since the dataset did not contain a quantity column, a quantity of 1 was assumed.
    * Therefore, total_amount was set equal to final_price.

-9. Saved the cleaned dataset into a new CSV file named as ecommerce_dataset_cleaned.csv
+9. Saved the cleaned dataset as "ecommerce_dataset_cleaned.csv" .

 ## Files Included